SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 He also noted that _less than 10% of_ the articles included in his study cited ...
 In 1960 _just over 5%_ of live births in 1960 were outside marriage.

-## Describing averages
+### Describing averages

 ↑ Describing Quantities

-> This figure can be seen as the _average_ life expectancy at various ages.
+This figure can be seen as the _average_ life expectancy at various ages.
-> The proposed model suggests a steep decline in _mean_ life expectancy ...
+The proposed model suggests a steep decline in _mean_ life expectancy ...
-> Roman slaves probably had a _lower than average_ life expectancy.
+Roman slaves probably had a _lower than average_ life expectancy.
-> _The average of_ 12 observations in the X, Y and Z is 19.2 mgs/m ...
+_The average of_ 12 observations in the X, Y and Z is 19.2 mgs/m ...
-> _The mean score f_ or the two trials was subjected to multivariate analysis of variance to determine ...
+_The mean score f_ or the two trials was subjected to multivariate analysis of riance to determine ...
-> The _mean income_ of the bottom 20 percent of U.S. families declined from $10,716 in 1970 to ...
+The _mean income_ of the bottom 20 percent of U.S. families declined from $10,716 in 1970 to ...

-## Describing ranges
+### Describing ranges

 ↑ Describing Quantities